-An extra wonderful touch with any merino layers is they're odour free!
-I tend to favour cleanliness and have a fairly large washing pile at home, but if you're away on a trip and need to wear a baselayer back-to-back days then with a wool top you can hang it up overnight, wear it next day, and not smell like you are doing so ;-) The Odlo Cubic baslayer is a wonderful non merino option if you don’t want such a ‘cosy’ top you can wear day after day.
-It uses ‘effect’ which is a silver anti odour treatment, and is also lighter than the similar Helly Hansen lifa option.
+An extra wonderful touch with any merino layers is they're odour-free!
+I tend to favour cleanliness and have a fairly large washing pile at home, but if you're away on a trip and need to wear a baselayer back-to-back days then with a wool or polygiene top you can hang it up overnight, wear it next day, and not smell like you are doing so ;-) Odlo baselayers are wonderful non-merino options if you don’t want to spend as much on a top you can wear day after day.
+They brand it ZeroScent, which is a silver anti-odour treatment – available throughout their range, from singlets to warm thermal tops.

 As with any running shorts, comfort is key here!
 But there are considerations for using off-road, such as pockets to carry things, or a longer length for a little more coverage on more exposed ground.
 2-in-1 shorts have also become very popular with longer distance runners as the inner lycra shorts offer a little more support over the longer miles, plus limits chaffing.
-Ronhill make some well designed trail shorts that are continuing best sellers, due to their number of pockets to carry all manner of items!
+A number of brands now make some well designed ‘trail shorts’ that are popular due to their number of pockets to carry all manner of items.

-With the new rules, most decent length / height hill races now will insist on a waterproof pair being in your kit bag.
+Decent length / height hill races now will insist on a waterproof pair being in your kit bag.
 Hopefully they can spend most of their life in your bag, but for wild and wet days you will be glad of them.
-Montane and OMM make great options that pack small and aren’t too ‘flappy’ a fit.
+Montane and Inov-8 make great options that pack small and aren’t too ‘flappy’ a fit.

-When you buy a pair of trousers, think about trying a larger size as well.
+When you buy a pair of waterproof trousers, think about trying a larger size as well.
 You don't want them to flap about in the wind obviously, but consider that they will usually be over-trousers and you might need to fit them on in a hurry on a windy hill.
 If they are a tight fit this will be a bit more difficult!
 They also don't have the stretch of lycra, so make sure you can lift your knees comfortably in them (as you would when you’re running uphill!) and nothing is feeling too tight.